npokrandt/Nathan-Pokrandt-Portfolio-React/README.md

 ## Notes

+Home - add banner and play with styles

+Port - add all 6 projects and see that it works

+contact - add state stuff (will not yet have a back end)

+header - link highlight and better responsiveness

 GIVEN a single-page application portfolio for a web developer WHEN I load the portfolio
 THEN I am presented with a page containing a header, a section for content, and a footer